Solutions · The 4orm Finance Platform

 Proven Model

-JPMorgan built Onyx for one bank.
+JPMorgan built Kinexys for one bank.

 We're building Canada's version for all of them.

-JPMorgan's Onyx Digital Assets validated the economic and operational case for tokenized settlement at institutional scale.
+JPMorgan Kinexys validated the economic and operational case for tokenized settlement at institutional scale.
 4orm Finance applies the same architecture, with one structural difference that matters for every other bank in the market.

 The Comparable

-$300B+Intraday repo & collateral processed
+$5B+/dayIntraday repo & collateral processed

-Onyx onboarded dozens of Tier-1 counterparties: BlackRock, BNY Mellon, major asset managers.
+Kinexys onboarded dozens of Tier-1 counterparties: BlackRock, BNY Mellon, major asset managers.
 It proved that tokenized settlement reduces multi-day cycles to near real-time, cuts reconciliation overhead, and unlocks intraday liquidity.
 Live institutional settlement, not retail crypto.

 Proprietary · Single-Bank Infrastructure